 The following are some fantastic facts about tomatoes that you need to know:

-- Ketchup was initially a Chinese sauce that had no tomatoes in it.
-After a century, tomatoes were added to the recipe for the sauce.
+Ketchup was initially a Chinese sauce that had no tomatoes in it.
+After a century, tomatoes were added to the recipe to improve the sauce.

-- Tomato juice is mostly made out of tomato sauce rather than the fresh fruits, in America.
+Tomato juice is mostly made out of tomato sauce rather than fresh tomato fruits.